itsmefaishal/Sorting-Visualizer/README.md

 This is a Sorting Visualizer created by Faishal Rahman Email id - rahmanfaishal2002@gmail.com

+You can check the live project on this link - https://sorting-visualizer-faishal.netlify.app/

 This Sorting Visualizer works on -
 1. Merge Sort
 2. Quick Sort